zoto96/RitaBot/_pages/trans-auto.md

   * Read Permission
   * React Permission
   * Mention Permission
     * The bot requires these sets of permissions to create webhooks for `embed off` translations and to function overall.
 Without these your bot will not function as it would not be able to translate or send messages without them.

-* Please also note that the brackets \[ ] are not intended to be in commands.
-They are only there for illustrative purposes to help you understand how to send a command.
-If you put a bracket in a command it will not work.
 ----

 *Automatically translates any new messages in the current channel and forwards them to the target channel.
 Admins/mods can set forwarding to the same channel(not recommended) or other channels(recommended).*